preactjs/preact-www/content/en/guide/v10/signals.md

 ## Building the UI

-Now that we've modeled our application's state, it's time to wire in up to a nice UI that users can interact with.
+Now that we've modeled our application's state, it's time to wire it up to a nice UI that users can interact with.

 ```jsx
 function TodoList() {